ASL Lessons | Bookstore | Library | ASL University Main ►

 "Pizza?
 You like what kind?"

+Check with your local Deaf for the sign for "pizza" for your area.
 If you are taking a class, remember this: Your local instructor gives the grade, not me.

 Let's get a side view on that so you can see the handshape better.
 Remember, use a repeated movement.

 PIZZA "Za!" (variation)

 Another way to sign pizza (that seems to be becoming more and more popular) is to use the "double z" + "a" method.
 Make a bent "v" handshape and then draw a "double z" in the air and end with an "a" handshape.
 Like spelling "zza."
 My wife prefers this sign:

 Let's take a close look at that "double z" movement so you can see the details.
 Remember to end with an "A"

 Here is a highly recognizable sign that is easy to remember, and used widely.
 You use a "P" handshape to draw a "Z" in the air.